|Birth: ||Mar. 28, 1973|

 She was a 3rd grade student at Hunter Elementary School, Brownstown Twp., and an active member of Community Lutheran Church, Flat Rock, Michigan.
 She enjoyed basketball, soccer, roller skating, music and lived her short, but meaningful, life to the fullest.

-Kim's favorite song [which in addition to the traditional Christian Hymns was played at her funeral], was "Fame" by Irene Cara.
+Kim's favorite song [which in addition to the traditional Christian Hymns that was played at her funeral], was "Fame" by Irene Cara.

 "I'm Gonna Live Forever" is a line from the song that is also on her headstone.